Dazey Glass Jar Butter Churns

 Click here to see the triangular screen on an All British Dazey Churn.

 It appears that in the mid-1930's Dazey was facing stiff competition from lower priced butter churns sold by competitors like Sears and Wards.
 In response Dazey came out with a low priced churn called The Price Churn.
 The churn mechanism was similar to the old bullseye style butter churns although the markings were different.
 The lid to the jar was much less substantial and had no screen.
-The wood dasher was the four blade style even though the patent dated churns went to a 2 blade dasher during this time period.
+The wood dasher was the four blade style even though the patent dated churns went to a 2 blade dasher in 1936.
+Some newspaper ads stressed this point, making note that if one preferred a Dazey churn with a 4 blade dasher, the Price churn would fit that requirement.
 The glass jar itself was a high cornered jar made by Hazel-Atlas with no embossing of the quart size or Dazey on the sides.
 The glass jar was embossed on the bottom with the HA logo of Hazel-Atlas and a mold mark of K4249 preceded by various numbers.
 This butter churn had a paper label identifying that it was made by the Dazey Churn & Mfg.
 Company but after the label washed off there would be no way to identify the churn as made by Dazey.

 In a 1936 hardware catalog this butter churn was listed along with the Dazey patent dated churns.
 It was only sold in a 4 quart size and its wholesale price was $2.80 compared with $3.97 for the patent dated butter churn.
 Another hardware catalog from 1938 listed the Price Churn at $2.37 and the 4 quart patent dated churn at $3.43.
 The Price Churn was offered as late as 1943 when the prices were $2.25 and $3.40.
 Although the prices were cheaper in these later catalogs the difference between the two churns was still a little over a dollar.
 Interestingly earlier Dazey butter churn instructions came with the statement: